micharbet/CLE/doc/HOWTO.md

 for colorful outputs in 'ls' etc. User can define it's own aliases and have them stored for future use.

-### alias definition and save
+### Alias definition and save
 Use known bash command `alias` and CLE function `aa` in following way:
 ```
-   alias something='command --opt1 --opt2'
+   alias newalias='command --opt1 --opt2'
-   unalias removethis
+   unalias oldalias
    aa s
 ```

-Command `aa` without any parameter show current alias set in nicer way than original built-in command.
+Now 'newalias' is saved into alias store file and recalled on all future CLE startups.
+The 'oldalias' is deleted and will not appear in new sessions.

-Now 'something' is saved into alias store file and recalled on all future CLE startups.
-The second alias 'removethis' is deleted.
+Command `aa` without any parameter shows current alias set in nicer way than original built-in command.

 ### Edit alias set
 `aa ed` function runs editor on current working alias set allowing more complex changes.
 Note that recent alias set is backed up.

 ### Reload aliases
 Use `aa l` in case of mischmatch, if working alias set has been unintentionally damaged, etc.

 Note: there is `_defalias` built-in function that defines basic alias set upon each CLE start.
-Those predefined aliases override the ones saved with 'aa s' command.
-However, the function itself can be replaced.
-Learn more in further documentation.
+Those predefined aliases override the ones saved with `aa s` command.

 ## History management

-CLE intorduces persistent rich history.
+CLE introduces persistent rich history.
 Persistent means that the records are not deleted, file is not truncated.
 The file can grow to megabytes and holds complete history over time.
 The word 'rich' refers to amount of information contained in each history record.
 This history file exists besides 'regular' file.
 So in fact there are two history files:
-1. convenitional bash managed but personalized in CLE, .history-$CLE_USER
+1. convenitional bash managed .history-$CLE_USER (replaces .bash_history)
 2. rich history file .history-ALL
-Note that .history-ALL is not personalized and stores record from all sessions and from all users (e.g. inenvironments where more real users access root's account).
+Note that .history-ALL is not personalized and stores record from all sessions and from all users (e.g. in environments where more real users access root's account).
 This rich history file cosist of one-per-line record in following
 format: